Wondering how to make a budget? Or just looking for some helpful tips on how to organize your finances? This post should help!!

 - Dining out

 - Cell phone

 - Loan payments

-- As you go through each transaction – whether from your bank statements or online – put each under one of the categories you listed
+- As you go through each transaction – whether from your bank statements or online – put each under one of the categories from above that you are using

 - Tally up each column by month

-Excel would be helpful for this spreadsheet.
+Excel would be very helpful for this spreadsheet if you know how to use that program.
 It will allow for changes and fixes and moving things around as need be.

 Here is a simple Office template for you to download as well!

 This is what your goal for it to look like would be (minus the subcategories listed above):